GLAD Model. Have you heard of it?

 - Class makes predictions about word meaning.

-- A visual is provided (drawn or TPR gestures).
+- A visual is provided.
+This could be a drawn image or TPR gesture, or both!
 Teacher can clarify misconceptions and solidify meaning.

 - A final agreed upon meaning is written on chart.